theamanali/calculator/README.md

 - Keyboard support for digits, operators, Enter (=), Backspace, and Escape (clear)
 - Error message on division by zero

-#### To fix:
-- Previous equation display will overflow given large equation.

 ## 🛠️ Installation

 To run locally (using SSH):